milvus-io/pymilvus/orm/docs/source/index.rst

-Welcome to PyMilvus's documentation!
+Welcome to PyMilvus-orm's documentation!
 ====================================

 Overview
 ========

-PyMilvus is a python SDK for Milvus and is a recommended way to work with Milvus.
-This documentation covers every thing you need to know about PyMilvus.
+PyMilvus-orm is a python SDK for Milvus2.0 and is a recommended way to work with Milvus.
+This documentation covers every thing you need to know about PyMilvus-orm.

 :doc:`install`
-    Instructions on how to install PyMilvus.
+    Instructions on how to install PyMilvus-orm.

 :doc:`tutorial`
-    A quick start to use PyMilvus.
+    A quick start to use PyMilvus-orm.

 :doc:`api/api`
     The complete API documentation.